Product and platform:

 - Q:How often can I update the voice script?
-A:Scripts can be periodically changed and we encourage trying different scripts to find the optimal set up.
-Audio scripts take up to 2 days to complete, therefore we would request no more than a few changes per month, for existing deployments and walkthroughs.
+A:Scripts can be periodically changed and we encourage trying different scripts to find the optimal setup.
+Audio scripts take up to 2 days to complete, therefore we would request no more than a few changes per month for existing deployments and walkthroughs.

 - Q:Can I add or edit scripts?
 A:You are able to submit change requests for voice scripts through the client dashboard.
-The corresponding request will then be sent to your Customer Success manager, who will in-turn execute and upload the changes in your voice script.
-For customers with large numbers of walkthroughs, we provide a fully managed service, which allows us to schedule and program changes on a regular basis.
+The corresponding request will then be sent to your Customer Success manager, who will, in turn, execute and upload the changes in your voice script.
+For customers with large numbers of walkthroughs, we provide a fully managed service which allows us to schedule and program changes on a regular basis.

 - Q:Do you offer on-premise installations?
 A:Toonimo's standard offering is SaaS, however, we do provide on-premise deployments in a few available configurations.

-- Q:After Toonimo is already loaded – how long does it take to load our WT (for each 30 sec of a sound WT) when someone hits our trigger?
+- Q:After Toonimo is already loaded – how long does it take to load the walkthrough when someone hits our trigger?
 A:The walkthrough is loaded immediately when the codeline is loaded.
-Once the walkthrough is loaded and a trigger button is shown, Toonimo starts buffering all the relevant sounds for the page.
-Each sound is ready to be played after an average of 150ms on a PC with good internet.
-A 1-minute sound is loaded within 1.5 seconds on average on a PC with good internet.
-On a smartphone with good 3G internet, a sound is ready to be played after 2-5 seconds after trigger button was shown.
+Once the walkthrough is loaded and the trigger button is shown, Toonimo starts buffering all the relevant sounds for the page.
+Each sound is ready to be played after an average of 150ms on a PC with a good internet connection.
+On a PC with a good internet connection, a 1-minute sound is loaded within 1.5 seconds on average.
+On a smartphone with a good 3G internet connection, a sound is ready to be played after 2-5 seconds on average.

 - Q:If there are 5 different walkthroughs on the page – Will it load them all?
-What about 20 walkthroughs(in the search menu e.g.)?
+What about walkthroughs in the search menu?
 A:All the walkthroughs that can be played on the page are loaded together once the page loads.
-The walkthroughs that are shown within the search menu are not loaded.
-Only the walkthrough titles are shown.
+The walkthroughs that are shown within the search menu are not pre-loaded; Only the walkthrough titles are shown.

-A:The comprehensive solution offered by Toonimo takes Webpage changes into account.
+A:The comprehensive solution offered by Toonimo certainly takes web page changes into account.
 The software has been designed to gather the requisite number of identifiers for each element that is highlighted.
-As soon as a page has changed, Toonimo will begin evaluating the page for identical elements.
-The technical indicators include stronger HTML identifiers such as ID attributes, unique class attribute, position on the page, and so forth.
+As soon as a page has been changed, Toonimo will begin evaluating the page for identical elements.
+The technical indicators include stronger HTML identifiers such as ID attributes, unique class attributes, position on the page, and so forth.
 If the element is deemed to be the same element, Toonimo will regard it as the same object.